Regional : Strengthening Regional Health Cooperation in the Greater Mekong Subregion

 Lao People's Democratic Republic

 |Sector / Subsector||

-Health / Health system development
+Health / Disease control of communicable disease - Health system development

 |Description||The proposed technical assistance (TA) addresses the need for improved Greater Mekong Subregion (GMS) regional health cooperation.
 The TA will provide a platform for a more coherent policy environment at both national and regional levels, which is supportive of cross-border collaboration and targeting vulnerable populations.
 The TA will also produce innovative ideas for a regional portfolio.|

 |Project Rationale and Linkage to Country/Regional Strategy||

 All countries in the GMS are committed to achieving the Sustainable Development Goals for health.
 While health indicators have generally improved in recent years, communicable diseases remain a constant problem, reflected in rapid transmission rates and high case fatality.
 Outbreaks in the past decade have had severe economic consequences, (i) severe acute respiratory syndrome (SARS) is estimated to have cost Asian countries $30 billion, (ii) avian influenza A (H5N1) caused $120 million in losses for Viet Nam, and (iii) avian flu-related diseases in Thailand resulted in 1.5% GDP growth loss during 2003-2004.